 The ship and the brand are polarizing, and the negative feedback or complaints would likely be fewer and less severe if passengers knew ahead of time what to expect.
-So that is the purpose of this lengthy article, to help prospective passengers set expectations prior to sailing on the MS Meraviglia (or any MSC ship).
+So that is the purpose of this lengthy article, to help prospective passengers set expectations before sailing on the MS Meraviglia (or any MSC ship).

 What to Know Before You Sail with MSC Cruises

 MSC Cruises as a whole provides a very different cruise experience to the American market.
-MSC being a newcomer, relatively speaking, to the USA, they are competing with the best-known brands in the world and are directly marketing to lure customers away from the established cruise companies.
+MSC being a newcomer, relatively speaking, to the USA, they are competing with the best-known brands in the world and is directly marketing to lure customers away from the established cruise companies.
 Because this cruise line is European through and through, there will be noticeable differences from that of American cruise companies like Norwegian, Carnival, or Royal Caribbean, many differences that may be jarring to people who’ve been on any other cruise in the United States.

-Objectively speaking, many of these differences are not very positive for the typical Ameican cruise passenger, but there may be a few pleasant surprises for cruisers testing a new brand and ship, including the MSC Meraviglia.
+Objectively speaking, many of these differences are not very positive for the typical American cruise passenger, but there may be a few pleasant surprises for cruisers testing a new brand and ship, including the MSC Meraviglia.

 What we like about the MSC Meravigilia